pulimento/TTGO-T-Display-esphome-sample/README.md

 - Li-Po battery charge data
 - R/W communication with HomeAssistant

-Currently, it uses custom components from [musk95](https://github.com/musk95/esphome), but there is a [pull request in esphome project](https://github.com/esphome/esphome/pull/918) that adds support for this display.
-Neverthless, code in this repo will continue to work.
+~~Currently, it uses custom components from [musk95](https://github.com/musk95/esphome), but there is a [pull request in esphome project](https://github.com/esphome/esphome/pull/918) that adds support for this display.
+Neverthless, code in this repo will continue to work.~~

+Initially, it used a custom component for the display.
+As of today (mid 2021), ESPHome has native support for this screen, so no custom component required.

 ## Pinout